DataVisualizationCUJ/ReferenceMaterials/javascript-events-data-to-divs.md

 - How to Google for built-in events: Google `javascript event <the event you want to look up>`

 ## Loading data into divs
-- Let's copy the Guardian's interactive, ["The mind of a heroin addict: the struggle to get clean and stay sober"](http://www.theguardian.com/society/interactive/2014/feb/11/heroin-addiction-recovery-readers-response-interactive)
+- We're going to recreate this Guardian interactive: ["The mind of a heroin addict: the struggle to get clean and stay sober"](http://www.theguardian.com/society/interactive/2014/feb/11/heroin-addiction-recovery-readers-response-interactive)
 - Three steps
 	1. Figure out how to structure your data.
 		- Do you see multiples?
 Make a list.